byterubpay/byterub-site/_posts/2017-02-05-logs-for-the-Kovri-dev-meeting-held-on-2017-02-05.md

 **\<i2p-relay> {-olark}** Don't need to build routing from scratch
 **\<i2p-relay> {-olark}** Anyway it is still way to early to really till this could be possible
 **\<anonimal>** olark: sounds interesting.
 I'd need more info to have a comment.
-**\<Snipa>** moneromooo - I'll work on the isolated testnet in a bit.
-I apparently need to rebuild all of my monerod's w/o libunwind, or it crashes trying to init a new blockchain.
+**\<Snipa>** byterubmooo - I'll work on the isolated testnet in a bit.
+I apparently need to rebuild all of my byterubd's w/o libunwind, or it crashes trying to init a new blockchain.
 So I'll have it tested a bit later today.
 **\<i2p-relay> {-olark}** But there is good potential
 **\* anonimal** swats Snipa
-**\<moneromooo>** Cool, thanks Snipa
+**\<byterubmooo>** Cool, thanks Snipa
 **\<anonimal>** Ok, one minute left.
 5. Confirm next meeting date/time
 **\<anonimal>** Same time, two weeks from now?
 **\<bigreddmachine>** february 19? i can do that